Moving to Arizona: Vehicle Registration Guide

 Late registration penalties

-Penalty for late registration is $8 plus $4 per month past the expiration date, capped at $100.
-Plus, driving on expired registration is a civil traffic violation carrying a base fine of $138 plus surcharges.
-The penalty structure is mild compared to Northeast states, but compounds with insurance gap risk if the vehicle is also uninsured during the lapse.
+Miss the deadline and the late fee is $8 plus $4 for every month you're past expiration, capped at $100.
+On top of that, driving on expired registration is a civil traffic violation with a base fine of $138 plus surcharges.
+That's mild next to most Northeast states, but it stacks up fast if the car is uninsured during the same lapse.

 Sources